kausko/Portfolio/README.md

                 "social": Object[] // Same as professionalDetails from Landing }
             ```
+        - Theme
+            - The theme object has two properties - light, and dark, for light mode and dark mode respectively.
+            - Despite the classification, theming is not limited to colors only.
+Breakpoints, typography, animations, etc. can also be modified.
+See [link](https://material-ui.com/customization/default-theme/) for more details.
+            - The theme object contains the default colors applied by MUI as an example.
+This can be modified or removed entirely.
         - **NOTE:**
             - Valid icon names can be obtained from simpleicons.org by hovering on the icons.
 The name appears at the bottom of the page as: `https://simpleicons.org/icons/<icon-name>.svg`
             - Original names of the brand may also be provided.
 Examples on how icon names are automatically corrected (not tested for all cases):